Atiqul-Imon/jhatika-safar/AUTHENTICATION_SETUP.md

 # Authentication System Setup Guide

 ## Overview
-This guide will help you set up the authentication system for the Jhatika Sofor travel agency website.
+This guide will help you set up the authentication system for the Jhatika Safar travel agency website.
 The system includes:

 - **JWT-based authentication** with localStorage
 - **Protected admin routes** with role-based access